Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Cutting the abscess to drain the pus

-If caused by a fungus, an applications of antifungal cream or another antifungal medication
+If caused by a fungus, using antifungal cream or another antifungal medicine

 The symptoms of bacterial skin infections may look like other skin conditions.
 Always see your healthcare provider for a diagnosis.